 - Alternatives to the email/text - These are not the preferred methods but can be used if needed:

-- A school-specific QR Code/link for students can be found on your specific school’s COVID webpage and is posted at the entrance of your school.
+- Use the SVSD QR Code/link above.
+It is also posted at the entrance of your school.

 Frequently Asked Questions about Attestation:

 What if a student travels between 2 families?

 - When attesting, change the phone number in the app back and forth to the number of the parent the student will be with the next morning.
 You can volley the texts back and forth like this but the emails will only go to 1 parent - the parent that is listed first in Family Access.